-Each of the 32 items was passed through 8 conditions: 2 adjectives polarities (posPol, negPol) × 4 construction types (subjComp1 (35-a), subjComp2 (35-b), subjEq1 (36-a), subjEq2 (36-b)).
-Every participant saw each of these items exactly once, either with the posPol or the negPol adjective, and in one of the 4 construction types, for a total of 32 stimuli (excluding fillers).
+Each of the 32 items was passed through eight conditions: two adjective polarities (posPol, negPol) $\times$ four construction types (subjCompl (35a), subjCompl (36b), subjEql (36a), subjEql (36b)).
+Every participant saw each of these items exactly once, with either the posPol or the negPol adjective, and in one of the four construction types, for a total of 32 stimuli (excluding fillers).
 The adjective polarity & construction type combination was randomly selected for every one of the 32 items and rotated for every participant (Latin square design).
 Except for the fact that the Detective's reports involve a conjunction of comparison constructions, the method for Experiment 3 was identical to the method for Experiments 1 and 2.

 In addition to the 32 experimental stimuli, there were 64 fillers that involved similarly 'transitive' scenarios involving three entities.
-The fillers came in pairs: the first member of the pair was expected to yield a high rating (justified conclusion), and the second member was expected to yield a low rating (unjustified conclusion).
-An example is given below:
+The fillers came in pairs: the first member of the pair was expected to yield a high rating (justified conclusion) and the second member was expected to yield a low rating (unjustified conclusion).
+An example is given below.

-(37) a.
-John gave some money to Margaret and Margaret gave some money to Mike. \Rightarrow Margaret got some money from John.

-b.
-John gave some money to Margaret and Margaret gave some money to Mike. \Rightarrow Mike got some money from John.
+- (37) (a) John gave some money to Margaret and Margaret gave some money to Mike. ⇒ Margaret got some money from John. - (b) John gave some money to Margaret and Margaret gave some money to Mike. ⇒ Mike got some money from John.

 Thus, every participant responded to 96 stimuli (32 experimental stimuli + 64 fillers), the order of which was randomized for every participant.
-45 participants (undergraduate students from UCSC) completed the study online on a UCSC-hosted installation of the IBEX platform.
-Since Experiment 3 did not use the (uncontroversial) positive construction as baseline / control, we used the fillers to filter out 2 participants that did not properly complete the experiment.
-The final number of participants is 43, for a total of $43 \times 32 = 1376$ observations.
+Forty-five participants (undergraduate students from UCSC) completed the study online on a UCSC-hosted installation of the IBEX platform.
+Since Experiment 3 did not use the (uncontroversial) positive construction as baseline/control, we used the fillers to filter out two participants who did not properly complete the experiment.
+The final number of participants was 43, for a total of $43 \times 32 = 1376$ observations.